damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 # Open sign-up by default

 From this version on user self-signup is enabled by default.
-You can still disable this behaviour in the configuration file or the new applications settings page.
+You can still disable this behaviour in the new applications settings page.

 # Other changes